Salaries & JobsUpdated March 2026

 Share:XFLRWE

 Twin Falls, ID is smaller city where a border-economy market where cross-cultural commerce and affordable labor create unique pricing dynamics.
 That economic DNA directly affects what you'll pay for teacher salary, which runs noticeably higher than the national average — about 20% above what most Americans pay.
-With a median household income of $47K and a local market shaped by a price-competitive market where providers work harder for each customer, the pricing picture here is more nuanced than a single number suggests.
+With a median household income of $47K and a local market shaped by a price-competitive market where local businesses work harder for each customer, the pricing picture here is more nuanced than a single number suggests.

 Average Annual Salary Range